 If your company has signed a contract promising a feature, service, or product to be completed and delivered by a certain date and your company is unable to do so, you could be sued for contractual liability.

 And if your client can easily prove that their business suffered financial losses as a result of your inability to make good on your contractual obligation, your company will have a hard time winning the claim.

 Products that tech companies develop can easily cause problems for a large number of customers and users if a mistake gets released into production.

 For example, if your tech company creates software that damages your client’s computer in some way when it’s installed, a claim can be filed against your tech company for professional negligence.

 As is the case with most types of insurance, there are certain exclusions that a tech E&O policy usually will not cover.

 Most notably, professional liability will not cover claims that are the direct result of you or your employees engaging in criminal activity or illegal acts.

 Financial insolvency is also not covered by a tech E&O policy.

 Also, most professional liability policies will not cover copyright infringement or libel claims either.
 If you need this coverage, you should add intellectual property insurance to your company’s tech E&O coverage.

-What Does E&O Insurance for Tech Companies Cost?
+What Does Tech E&O Insurance Cost?